 About Sarah Faith

 In elementary school I began studying piano, flute and music theory.
-Near the end of high school I dreamt of a new composition, got up the next day to write it
+Near the end of high school I had a dream of a new composition, and when I got to school th

 · Piano · In studio